Zenith-the-realest/school-vault/Notes/English/Remains - Poem.md

 ### The memory of the looter:

 When describing the memory of the looter that "remains" in the soldiers head, he uses the war metaphor **"dug in behind enemy lines"**.
-This use of war imagery, while the poet is now at home conveys the impact that war has had on the narrator's psyche: **his way of thinking has adapted to the boundless amounts of conflict he has seen.**
+This use of war imagery, while the poet is now at home conveys the impact that war has had on the narrator's psyche: **his way of thinking has adapted to the boundless amounts of conflict he has seen, showing how inescapable war is.**